alfmunny/Computer-Science-Notes/algorithms-4th/2-Sorting.md

 ## 2.4 Priority Queue

+It provides an easy way to guarrantee an logarithmetic running time for dynamic situations where large number of **insert** and **remove the maximum operations** are intermixed.

 ### Heap

 > A binary tree is heap-ordered if the key in each node is larger than or equal to the keys in that node’s two children (if any).